dougnovaes/TCABR-momentum-diffusivity/README.md

 \left( \frac{3}{4\epsilon} - 1 \right)\nu_\text{iH₀}$

 where:
-- the eigenvalues λⱼ are obtained from the zeros of a Fourier–Bessel expansion fitted to the experimental toroidal velocity profile,
+- the eigenvalues λⱼ, from a Helmholtz-like equation, are obtained from the zeros of a Fourier–Bessel expansion fitted to the experimental toroidal velocity profile,
 - the ion–neutral collision frequency $ν_\text{iH₀}$ depends on the ion temperature and neutral density profiles,
 - experimental uncertainties are propagated using a bootstrap Monte Carlo approach.